Luke Maile Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 12th-ranked team ERA across all MLB pitching staffs (4.07).
+- The Cubs have a 4.15 team ERA that ranks 15th among all MLB pitching staffs.

-- The Cubs surrender the third-fewest home runs in baseball (111 total, 1.1 per game).
+- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (116 total, 1.1 per game).

-- The right-hander last appeared on Thursday against the Chicago White Sox, when he threw 3 1/3 innings, allowing seven earned runs while giving up nine hits.
+- The righty's most recent time out was on Saturday against the St. Louis Cardinals, when he threw six innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.